joblib/joblib/doc/parallel.rst

-   Under Windows, the use of ``multiprocessing.Pool`` requires to protect the main loop of code to avoid recursive spawning of subprocesses when using joblib.Parallel.
-In other words, you should be writing code like this:
+   Under Windows, the use of ``multiprocessing.Pool`` requires to protect the main loop of code to avoid recursive spawning of subprocesses when using ``joblib.Parallel``.
+In other words, you should be writing code like this when using the ``'multiprocessing'``
+   backend:

    .. code-block:: python